sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 * Reads data from a sample dataset.
 * Extracts hour from time using datatype timestamp.
-* Calculates Cost Count to datatype double.
+* Calculates Count to datatype double.
 * Assembles features for modelling.
 * Calculates vectorindexer.
 * Splits it.